ricardonunez-io/queue-benchmarks/README.md

 The channel/array will also be of length `n` where `n` is equal to the number of tasks/goroutines we want to test.

----

 ## Testing

-To perform the benchmarks, I used [Hyperfine](https://github.com/sharkdp/hyperfine) for the speed tests and [GNU Time](https://www.gnu.org/software/time/) for the resource consumption tests.
+To perform the benchmarks, I used [Hyperfine](https://github.com/sharkdp/hyperfine) for the speed tests and [GNU Time](https://www.gnu.org/software/time/) for the resource consumption tests (I couldn't figure out Valgrind and it scared me).

 I ran multiple executions of each program, incrementing the number of tasks/goroutines by 10x each iteration, starting at 100 tasks/goroutines and ending at 10,000,000.

-### Execution

 To execute the tests, first, clone the repo: